PietroMSB/MG2N2/README.md

 Bongini P., Bianchini M., Scarselli F., Molecular generative Graph Neural Networks for Drug Discovery, Neurocomputing(2021), https://doi.org/10.1016/j.neucom.2021.04.039

 # requirements
 To run the code, you will need a python>2.6 distribution with the following python packages:
--Tensorflow
--Numpy
--Scipy
--Matplotlib
--Networkx
+Tensorflow
+Numpy
+Scipy
+Matplotlib
+Networkx
+I used the following package versions: numpy==1.19.2
+scipy==1.5.2
+matplotlib==3.3.2
+networkx==2.5
+tensorflow==1.14.0

 # installation
 No installation procedure is required, this repository is ready-to-use.